 A scholarship at the right time in life can be the key to a person’s successful achievement of dreams.
 The DeKalb Medical Foundation offers three scholarship funds that are designed to help people in our community succeed.

 Audrey and Jack Morgan have been lifelong supporters of the tremendous needs present in the healthcare community.
 In an effort to make a difference in human suffering, they have established a scholarship to enable individuals employed at DeKalb Medical to pursue additional educational opportunities, which will make it possible for them to enhance their skills and contributions to our community.

 These scholarships are awarded in the spring of each year to individuals who have a passion to make a greater contribution in the lives of people who are in need of compassionate care.
 The amount of each scholarship will vary depending on the type of education the applicant is seeking.
 Each study program selected must be offered at an accredited institution or it should provide a type of accreditation recognized in the hiring practices at DeKalb Medical.
-The application for this scholarship will be available in early 2017.
+The deadline for the application is Monday, April 30, 2018.